Even the most experienced land buyers may not know all of the pros and cons of conservation easements.

 The majority of conservation easements are held by a non-profit land trust.

-Non-profit land trusts are 501(c)(3) organizations designated by the IRS, so they have a similar role that NGOs and tax-exempt companies do in that they provide charitable work.
+Non-profit land trusts are 501(c)(3) organizations designated by the IRS, so they have a similar role that other NGOs and tax-exempt companies do in that they provide charitable work.

 The instances where a government entity holds an easement would be rare.